isomerpages/moe-blangahrisepri/_our-curriculum/English Language.md

 </tr>
 </tbody>
 </table>
-<p>Under Viewpoints, our Middle Primary students undergo a Broadcast Journalism
+<p>Our Middle Primary students undergo a Broadcast Journalism enrichment
-enrichment module, which aims to build students’ confidence in presentation.
+module, which aims to build students’ confidence in presentation.
 Our students go through training on verbal and non-verbal cues of confidence.
 They then script their presentations and present their lines in front of a camera.
 Watch our little broadcasters introduce their school below:</p>
 <div class="iframe-wrapper">
 <iframe referrerpolicy="strict-origin-when-cross-origin" height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/C8ErUK_5EaA?si=eDz3xraH0Br16c3Z"></iframe>
 </div>